chances/rct3-importer/RCT3 Importer/src/libXmlCpp/readme.txt

 This library uses code from several other projects.
 The specific license for them can be found in the respective directory or in the files themselves.

 RNV and rng-inelim by David Tolpin in rnv and xsl/rng-incelim-1.2 repectively.
 RNV (version 1.7.10) was modified to load rnc schemas via the libxml2 callback system.
 Also the clean() functions were improved.
+Finally a lot of char pointer function parameters were consted to satisfy gcc4

 RngToRnc by Pantor Engineering AB in xls/RngToRnc-1_4